Secure Wireless Communication via Polarforming: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As shown in Fig. \ref{sysmodel}, we consider a secure wireless communication system where the BS intends to transmit confidential information to a legitimate user in the presence of an eavesdropper.
 The BS is equipped with a uniform planar array (UPA) with $N$ PRAs, each of which is connected to a dedicated radio frequency (RF) chain and consists of two orthogonal antenna elements, i.e., V-element for vertical polarization and H-element for horizontal polarization.
-Besides, a phase shifter is integrated into each PRA to control the phase difference between the signals on the V-element and the H-element (see Fig. \ref{sysmodel}), thereby dynamically controlling antenna polarization \cite{pf1}.
+Besides, a phase shifter is integrated into each PRA to control the phase difference between the signals on the V-element and the H-element (see Fig. \ref{sysmodel}), thereby dynamically controlling antenna polarization \cite{pf1}\footnote{Compared with the MA, which exploits the constructive or destructive superposition of multipath signals with different phases by moving the antenna physically, the phase-shifter-based PRA in this work reconfigures the antenna polarization by tuning the phase difference between two orthogonally polarized antenna elements within a single antenna at a fixed position \cite{pf4}.}.
 The user and the eavesdropper are each equipped with a single FPA.

 Define $\theta_n$ as the phase shift of the $n$-th ($1 \le n \le N$) PRA.
 To characterize the antenna polarization, we define the transmit polarforming vector of the $n$-th PRA as a function of $\theta_n$ \cite{pf1}, i.e.,